-Operating activities consist of net income adjusted for certain non-cash items, including depreciation and amortization, non-cash stock-based compensation, realized gains or losses on disposal of property and equipment, and the effect of working capital changes.
+Operating activities consist of net income adjusted for certain non-cash items, including depreciation and amortization, non-cash stock-based compensation, realized gains or losses on disposal of property and equipment and the effect of working capital changes.

-Merchandise inventories were \$457.9 million at February 1, 2014, compared to \$361.1 million at February 2, 2013, representing an increase of \$96.8 million or 26.8%.
-Average inventory per store increased 3.3% compared to prior year.
+Merchandise inventories were \$581.2 million at January 31, 2015, compared to \$457.9 million at February 1, 2014, representing an increase of \$123.3 million or 26.9%.
+Average inventory per store increased 10.7% compared to prior year.
 The increase in inventory is primarily due to the following:

-- approximately \$82 million due to the addition of 125 net new stores opened since February 2, 2013; - approximately \$10 million related to new brand additions and existing brand extensions primarily in the prestige color and skin category; and - approximately \$5 million related to the addition of in-store prestige boutiques.
+- approximately \$67 million due to the addition of 99 net new stores opened since February 1, 2014; and - approximately \$56 million related to new brand additions, boutiques and investments to improve store instock levels.

-We had a current tax liability of \$15.3 million at the end of fiscal 2013 compared to \$10.1 million at the end of fiscal 2012.
+We had a current tax liability of \$19.4 million at the end of fiscal 2014 compared to \$15.3 million at the end of fiscal 2013.
 The increase in taxes payable is primarily due to an increase in taxable income.

-Deferred rent liabilities were \$261.6 million at February 1, 2014, an increase of \$53.6 million compared to the prior year end.
+Deferred rent liabilities were \$294.1 million at January 31, 2015, an increase of \$32.5 million compared to the prior year end.
 Deferred rent includes deferred construction allowances, future rental increases and rent holidays which are all recognized on a straight-line basis over their respective lease term.
-The increase is primarily due to the addition of 125 net new stores opened since February 2, 2013.
+The increase is primarily due to the addition of 99 net new stores opened since February 1, 2014.